rupadarshiray/rupadarshiray.github.io/content/academia/inculcation.md

 		- in physical notebook.
 			- Scan the lecture notes as PDF into one file and save it inside your vault.
 			- Might seem/be a waste of time, but loosing hard worked lecture notes/not organizing them is a bigger loss.
-		- Filling pages upon pages and never returning back onto them is NOT the process.
+		- Filling pages upon pages and never returning back onto them is NOT the process, it seems ro me.
 Return to the notes, think, and solve your own questions.
-- ## How to do books?
-	- honestly I've no idea

 # more references, roadmaps

 > [!bug] Stuff missing from here
 > - Number theory!
+> - Graph theory, algorithms, combinatorics, etc.

 > [!info] Newsletter?, channel, chat?
 >